 The thing about lunar punk is there doesn’t seem to be a coherent idea of what it means.
-Solarpunk is fairly fuzzy round the edges as a concept, but it has a fairly recognisable core; hopeful utopian visions of the future that strongly feature eco-friendly technologies and ecologically integrated societies, bright colours, and a diverse set of people and cultural ideals.
+Solarpunk is fairly fuzzy round the edges as a concept, but it has a fairly recognizable core; hopeful Utopian visions of the future that strongly feature eco-friendly technologies and ecologically integrated societies, bright colours, and a diverse set of people and cultural ideals.

 In a back and forth on social media, I’ve had someone comment that my article on mushrooms is quite lunarpunk, as mushrooms are inherently lunarpunk as plants are solarpunk.
 This makes a sort of sense, they are a form of nature that thrives in darkness and shade, they share the curved and winding shapes of plants, yet they seem even more bazaar and alien.

-In a society where the Dominant viewpoint centers harmony and re-integration with nature I feel a More pagan mindset would re-assert itself.
-Moving away from large structured institutions like organised religions to a more personal relationship to nature.
+In a society where the Dominant viewpoint centers harmony and re-integration with nature, I feel a More pagan mindset would re-assert itself.
+Moving away from large structured institutions like organized religions to a more personal relationship to nature.

 Solarpunks IIINNNN SPAAACE